spences10/scottspence.com/copy/privacy-policy.md

 ### What cookies, pixels, and other trackers my site uses and their purpose.

 Ok, cookies!
 On [scottspence.com](), I use cookies, but keep it simple.
-I use a cookie to remember your theme choice and one to register if you're blocking the analytics script.
+I use a cookie to remember your theme choice, that's it.

 The **theme** cookie is like a handy helper that knows your theme preference every time you drop by.
 No fuss.

-The **block_fathom** cookie is to save me money!
-If you use an ad blocker (no judgment, I use one!) then I'll need to stop requesting analytics from Fathom (which shows visitor stats).
+If you don't change then theme then no cookie is set.

 You can find more about them both in the
 [Cookie Policy](/cookie-policy).